dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 We're told about two errors here:
 1. <span class="console-line"><span style="color:red;">error[E0277]</span>: the trait bound `Tile: Copy` is not satisfied</span><br>
-    This error occurs because our `Tile` enum is being copied into our array but doesn't currenlty have the ability ([trait](https://doc.rust-lang.org/book/ch10-02-traits.html)) to be copied.
+    This error occurs because our `Tile` enum is being copied into our array but doesn't currently have the ability ([trait](https://doc.rust-lang.org/book/ch10-02-traits.html)) to be copied.
     Rust will actually tell us how to solve it too in two different ways which is awesome.
 2. <span class="console-line"><span style="color:red;">error[E0277]</span>: `Board` doesn't implement `Debug`</span><br>
-    The second error happens because we're trying to print the struct and rust doesn't know how to display this custom data structure we have built even in the debug mode we choose here in the [format macro](https://doc.rust-lang.org/std/macro.format.html).
+    The second error happens because we're trying to print the struct and Rust doesn't know how to display this custom data structure we have built even in the debug mode we choose here in the [format macro](https://doc.rust-lang.org/std/macro.format.html).